juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 exports.main = main;
 ```

-This code will call the managed workflow (running on IBM Business Automation Workflow environment) API and get the authentication token.
+This code will call the managed workflow (running on IBM Business Automation Workflow environment) API and get the authentication token to call BAW actions.

-**(4)** You only need to make a small change to this code.
+**(4)** You only need to make two small changes to this code.

+- Replace `your_external_ip` with the value of your environment ip (DNS), given by your instructor / you got from Lab 0.
-- Replace `port=XXXXX` with the value of your environment port, given by your instructor. **Note that your port number might be 4 or 5 numbers long!**.
+- Replace `your_external_port` with the value of your environment port, given by your instructor / you got from Lab 0. **Note that your port number might be 4 or 5 numbers long!**.

 Now hit `Save`.